-As of December 31, 2021, and as of March 9, 2022 we believe that our existing cash and cash equivalents, coupled with the amount available under our credit facility and our anticipated growth and sales levels, will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
-Our future capital requirements will depend on many factors, including our growth rate, the timing and extent of our spending to support research and development activities, the timing and cost of establishing additional sales and marketing capabilities, and the introduction of new products.
+As of December 31, 2022, we had \$26.8 million of cash and cash equivalents, compared to \$21.4 million as of December 31, 2021.
+We believe our cash and cash equivalents, coupled with the amount available under our credit facility and our anticipated growth and sales levels are sufficient to meet our anticipated capital requirements in the next 12 months.
+Our future capital requirements will depend on many factors, including, among other things, our growth rate, the timing and extent of our spending to support research and development activities, the timing and cost of establishing additional sales and marketing capabilities, and the introduction of new products.